 Challenges of adapting policy and practice to accommodate system growth and evolution are consistent with Martin Trow’s typology of elite, mass and universal participation.
 Australia is now at the cusp of universal participation, and it is timely to critically assess whether the vision for equity in higher education is fit for purpose.

-The webinar synthesises discussions at the Equity 2030 Workshop with emphasis on what a new long-term vision for student equity might include; how this vision can be integrated in policy and practice; and the evidence required to enhance the quality of access, participation and learning outcomes.
+The webinar synthesised discussions from the Equity 2030 Workshop with an emphasis on what a new long-term vision for student equity might include; how this vision can be integrated in policy and practice; and the evidence required to enhance the quality of access, participation and learning outcomes.